Afroasiatic languages: Word order

 It remains unclear what word order Proto-Afroasiatic had.
-Berber, and Egyptian, and most Semitic languages are verb-initial languages, whereas Cushitic, Omotic and some Semitic subgroups are verb-final languages.
+Berber, Egyptian, and most Semitic languages are verb-initial languages, whereas Cushitic, Omotic and some Semitic subgroups are verb-final languages.
 Proto-Chadic is reconstructed as having verb-initial word order, but most Chadic languages have subject-verb-object word order.

 Reduplication and gemination

 Afroasiatic Languages use the processes of reduplication and gemination (which often overlap in meaning) to derive nouns, verbs, adjectives, and adverbs throughout the AA language family.
 Gemination in particular is one of the typical features of AA.
 Full or partial reduplication of the verb is often used to derive forms showing repeated action (pluractionality), though it is unclear if this is an inherited feature or has been widely borrowed.

+Nouns

-Grammatical gender and number marking
+Grammatical gender and number

-The assignment of nouns and pronouns to either masculine or feminine gender is present in all branches - but not all languages - of the Afroasiatic family.
+The assignment of nouns and pronouns to either masculine or feminine gender is present in all branches – but not all languages – of the Afroasiatic family.
 This sex-based gender system is widely agreed to derive from Proto-Afroasiatic.
 In most branches, gender is an inherent property of nouns.
 Additionally, even when nouns are not cognates, they tend to have the same gender throughout Afroasiatic ("gender stability").

-A widespread pattern of gender and number marking in Afroasiatic is a consonant N for masculine, T for feminine, and N for plural.
-This can be found in Semitic, Egyptian, Beja, Berber, and Chadic.
-A system K (masculine), T (feminine), and H (plural) can be found in Cushitic, Chadic, with masculine K also appearing in Omotic.
-The feminine marker T is one of the most consistent aspects across the different branches of AA; in addition to deriving feminine nouns in many branches, it also functions as a diminutive, pejorative, and/or singulative marker in some languages.
+In Egyptian, Semitic, and Berber, a feminine suffix -t is attested to mark feminine nouns; in some Cushitic and Chadic languages, a feminine -t suffix or prefix (lexicalized from a demonstrative) is used to mark definiteness.
+In addition to these uses, -t also functions as a diminutive, pejorative, and/or singulative marker in some languages.

 Afroasiatic languages have a variety of ways of marking plurals; in some branches, nouns change gender from singular to plural (gender polarity), while in others, plural forms are ungendered.
 In addition to marking plurals via a number of affixes (with the suffixes -*uu/-*w and -*n(a) widely attested), several AA languages make use of internal vowel change (apophony) and/or insertion (epenthesis).
-These so-called "internal a" or "broken" plurals are securely attested in Semitic, Berber, Cushitic, and Chadic, although it is unclear if the Chadic examples are an independent development.
+These so-called "internal-a" or "broken" plurals are securely attested in Semitic, Berber, Cushitic, and Chadic, although it is unclear if the Chadic examples are an independent development.
 Another common method of forming plurals is reduplication.